abramhindle/ttwl-cli-saveedit/README.md

 You can then run the scripts directly from the Github checkout, though you'll have to use a slightly different syntax.
-For instance, rather than running `bl3-save-edit -h` to get help for the main savegame editor, you would run:
+For instance, rather than running `ttwl-save-edit -h` to get help for the main savegame editor, you would run:

-    python -m bl3save.cli_edit -h
+    python -m ttwlsave.cli_edit -h

 The equivalents for each of the commands are listed in their individual README files, linked below.